dhrubo55/personal-blog/content/posts/day94.md

 At this point, I had to ask myself: how fast could this thing *really* go?

 Enter **GraalVM Native Image**.
 This is the quantum leap, the paradigm shift, the "wait, is this still Java?" moment.

+ADVANCED TECHNIQUE: This requires significant build changes and
+    may not work with all libraries.
+Evaluate carefully.

 ### What Actually Happens